phackt/phackt.github.io/_posts/2020-09-22-securitytube-redteam-labs-invoke-recon.markdown

  - Many other cool stuff

-## Hints (that you may not find on others blog posts)
+## Hints (that you may not find in others blog posts)

 Your will start as domain user on a Windows Server where you will be able to RDP.
-I advice you to get SYSTEM on this machine, to disable Defender and some restrictive Firewall and AppLocker rules.
+I advice you to **get SYSTEM** on this machine, to **disable Defender and some restrictive Firewall and AppLocker rules**.
 Then take off your shoes and feel comfortable at home.

 I mainly used this Windows VM but i also had my Kali.
 In order to be able to proxyfy my Kali tools, i used [ssf](https://github.com/securesocketfunneling/ssf/releases) and [proxychains](https://translate.google.fr/translate?hl=fr&sl=fr&tl=en&u=https%3A%2F%2Fphackt.com%2Ftor-proxychains).

 Sometimes in this lab you will be able to move forward the unintended ways, i mean with your own kind of exploitation (to give you just an idea, read this blog post from [itm4n](https://itm4n.github.io/printspoofer-abusing-impersonate-privileges/)).
 Even if you succeed in compromising all the forests, i would strongly recommend you to try to get the all the boxes the intended way, because you may miss something for the D-day.

-Also do not overlook the post exploitation part.
+Also do not overlook the **post exploitation** part.
 And don't forget to note where you struggled at, during the exam it will be a pity to lose time on a thing you already faced.

 Also not so many services will be exposed, and you also will be firewalled.

-Talking about firewalling, we agree that sometimes it's more comfortable to have a RDP session rather than any wmiexec or WinRM session.
-In the following example we will assume that we have a shell on a server and we have just a few ports which are accessible. **5985** is a good candidate but WinRM is already running on the server.
+Talking about firewalling, we agree that sometimes it's more comfortable to have a **RDP** session rather than any command line session.
+In the following example we will assume that we have a shell on a server and we have just a few ports which are accessible. **5985** is a good candidate but **WinRM** is already running on the server.

-In the following example, be aware that if you execute the following commands from a Remote Powershell session, you will be disconnected because we set the RDP listen port to 5985, so we will have to ```sc.exe stop WinRM```.
+*In the following example, be aware that if you execute the following commands from a Remote Powershell session, you will be disconnected because we set the RDP listen port to 5985, so we will have to ```sc.exe stop WinRM``` before running Remote Desktop Service.*

-**Set RDP listen port and start the Remote Desktop service without rebooting**:
+**Set RDP listen port and start the Remote Desktop service 'without rebooting'**:
 ```powershell
 Set-ItemProperty -Path 'HKLM:\System\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp' -name "UserAuthentication" -Value 1
 Set-ItemProperty -Path "HKLM:\System\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp\" -Name PortNumber -Value 5985